 Our law firm helps professionals, like you, keep their licenses when those licenses are under attack by a state agency or board.

 BERTOLINO LLP proudly represents licensed professionals across the entire State of Texas.
 To best serve our clients we have offices in Austin, Houston, and San Antonio.
-Our honest, experienced attorneys will fight aggressively on behalf of your license and reputation.
+Our honest, experienced nursing license defense attorneys will fight aggressively on behalf of your professional license and reputation.
 Contact us today or call (512) 476-5757 and schedule a case evaluation.

 Get a copy of Tony R. Bertolino’s #1 Bestselling book, When Your License is Under Attack: A Survival Guide for Texas Professionals in hardcover or for Kindle here.